peter88213/timeline-view-tk/README.md

 ## Credits

-- The toolbar icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+- The logo and the toolbar icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 The original black and white icons were adapted for this application by the maintainer.

 ---